Last updated: April 28, 2026

 Scope and remaining gaps

 The calculator returns zodiacal-without-latitude directions of every natal planet to every chart angle and every other natal planet, with all five Ptolemaic aspects.
-We do not include the in-mundo (cum latitude) variant, which would use each planet's actual ecliptic latitude rather than projecting along the ecliptic; for most planets the difference is small, but Moon and Pluto can shift several months.
+We do not include the in-mundo (cum latitude) variant, which would use each planet's actual ecliptic latitude rather than projecting along the ecliptic.
+Bodies with notable latitude, especially the Moon, can shift in a latitude-aware method, so the output labels the method as zodiacal-without-latitude.
 We also do not include terms-and-bounds or fixed-star promissors.
-Direct directions only; converse directions are a 17th-19th century extension that contemporary practitioners (Gansten, Brady) largely set aside.
+This V1 reports direct directions only; practitioners differ on how and when to use converse directions.

 Primary directions vs progressions vs solar arc vs transits